SEN report 2021-22

 - What training are the staff supporting children and young people with SEND have had or are having?

-Different members of staff have received various training on all aspects of SEN provision.
-These have included sessions on dyslexia, ASD, differentiation and speech and language difficulties and Stoke Speaks out Training.
-Our HSLW and a Higher Level Teaching Assistant (HLTA) has passed an accredited Bullying course.
+Staff receive regular SEN training each term on all aspects of SEN provision.
+These have included sessions on dyslexia, ASD, differentiation and speech and language difficulties, Stoke Speaks Out Training, Equality Act and behaviour management.
+Our HSLW and Higher Level Teaching Assistant (HLTA) has passed an accredited Bullying course.
 The SENCO has the qualification ‘National Award for Special Educational Needs’.
+Staff will attend training for specific areas of SEND if and when they arise.

 - How will my child/young person be included in activities outside this classroom including school trips?

 The school is fully inclusive for all children.
 Risk assessments are carried out and procedures put in place to enable all children to participate in activities.
-On some occasions this may require parent/carer to accompany the child during the activity.
+Parents, the young person and teachers work together to ensure equal access and enjoyment.
+On some occasions this may require parent/carers to accompany the child during the activity.

 - How accessible is the setting/school/college environment?